tyleryouk/00os-origin/1000xplans/system/notes.md

 - Centralization of knowledge and processes is critical for maintaining consistency
 - Priority is marked as "High"
 - The implementation will use "cycle-manager" as the name (instead of "manage-cycles")
+- A unified cycle model will be implemented where all cycles can operate autonomously by default but will process user input when available
+- This unified model eliminates the need for separate autonomous and major-changes cycle types

 **Next Steps:**
 1. Create implementation plan for cycle-manager
 2. Set up directory structure in 1000xcommands/system/cycle-manager/
 3. Create corresponding knowledge/processes in 1000xbrain/system/cycle-manager/
 4. Implement standardized templates and guidelines
+5. Design the unified cycle approach with both autonomous and user-directed capabilities

 The original request has been preserved in `1000xbrain/system/major-changes/operational_feedback/original_request.md` for reference throughout the implementation process.